 Icahn failed last year to get any of his four nominees elected.
 He has criticized Forest for what he says was a lack in preparation for the loss of patent protection on its top-selling drug, the antidepressant Lexapro, in March, and said he’s investigating Solomon’s stock sales in the last few years.

 Solomon, 84, called Icahn’s arguments “replete with wild and baseless accusations, innuendo and distortion of facts,” in a July 9 letter.

 “We have consistently said that we were open to constructive discussions with you regarding how to build value for all of our shareholders,” Solomon wrote to the investor.
 “However, you have never made an effort to engage with us outside the context of a proxy contest - and your discourse thus far has shown a striking lack of strategic ideas.”

-Forest declined less than 1 percent to $35.13 at 9:32 a.m.
-New York time.
-The shares had dropped 8.8 percent in the last 12 months through yesterday.
+Forest rose less than 1 percent to $35.32 at the close in New York.
+The shares have dropped 8.5 percent in the past 12 months.

 Forest added three new board members last year amid the proxy fight with Icahn and this week said it hired an executive recruitment firm to help evaluate candidates to succeed Solomon, who has been chief executive since 1977.

 The drugmaker’s earnings (FRX:US) for fiscal year 2013, ending in March, will decline to 65 cents to 80 cents a share, from $3.57 a share in the year ended March 31, Forest said in June.
 Lexapro, now facing competition from cheaper generic copies, drew $2.1 billion in the last fiscal year, accounting for 48 percent of the company’s sales (FRX:US).